Drug data last refreshed 3h ago · AI intelligence enriched 1w ago

-EPIVIR-HBV is an oral small-molecule antiviral solution approved in 1998 for the treatment of chronic hepatitis B virus (HBV) infection.
-The drug belongs to the nucleoside reverse transcriptase inhibitor (NRTI) class and works by inhibiting HBV replication.
-It represents a foundational therapy in HBV management, though newer agents have since entered the market.
+EPIVIR-HBV is an oral small-molecule antiviral solution approved by GSK in 1998 for the treatment of hepatitis B virus (HBV) infection.
+The drug belongs to the nucleoside reverse transcriptase inhibitor (NRTI) class, though its specific mechanism of action data is not detailed in available records.
+It is administered orally as a liquid formulation.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.